 "The asymmetrical bob has one side cut shorter than the other, with a side part in mind, and as a result, your hair seems fuller than it is," Shakir says.
 "Even if you don't do an asymmetrical cut, you can style your hair in a deep side part to add fullness.
 In fact, by changing things up and doing a different part, you can add crazy volume to your style."

 She adds, "I love massaging the NuMe Root Werk Root Lifter ($18) into the scalp to create volume that stays for hours.
 This wonder product smells amazing and really lifts without creating a thick, gritty texture.
 Simply spray a couple inches away from the roots of your wet hair before you blow-dry to create perfect texture, or you can use Root Werk Root Lifter as a texturizer on dry hair."

 "Overdirecting the hair while blow-drying also helps to give lift to the root and add more volume to any style," Aronson says.
 "Flip your head over to help in lifting the root by blowing it straightforward with a vent brush."

 The Blunt Bob

-She continues, "To add just the right amount of texture, grit, and hold to your mid-length style, I love Davines Hair Assistant Primer.
+She continues, "To add just the right amount of texture, grit, and hold to your mid-length style, I love Davines Your Hair Assistant Blowdry Primer ($35).
 It does exactly what you would expect: It primes your hair for your blowout by adding volume and grit.
 The lob is one of my favorite haircuts, and the easiest way for me to blow dry my own hair is to use the Rotating Hot Air Brush by Conair.
 This brush has a multidirectional rotation feature that helps reel in a section of hair, heat it up, and release the hair all in one pass.
 The brush also has a cooling button so you can shape each section of hair while it's still coiled."